-They appear flat because they are being viewed from a 90° angle.
+They appear flat because they lie at a 90° angle to the 4D viewpoint.
 On the other side of 24-cell, there another 6 cells arranged in cubic symmetry around the “south pole” vertex, mirroring the 6 northern.
 This makes a total of 24 cells.

 The vertex-first perspective projection of the 24-cell has a similar structure, except that the 12 equatorial cells are hidden from view, and the faces of the rhombic dodecahedron aren't quite flat, making the shape of the projection envelope a tetrakis hexahedron.
 The following image shows this projection: